ludocode/onramp/docs/virtual-machine.md

 Standard input is optional.
 If standard input is not supported by the VM, or if standard input is otherwise unavailable to the program, this field contains 0xFFFFFFFF.
 This is normal for example for a minimal VM or for non-interactive bootstrapping in a freestanding environment.

-Valid handles for standard input, output and error may have any value (and may even all have the same value) as long as the high bit is not set.
+Valid handles for standard input, output and error may have any value as long as the high bit is not set.
 The program can use these handles to communicate with its environment.

 The VM may "echo" its input; i.e. it may copy all input to its own output.
 In this case the "echo" bit must be set in the capabilities field of the process info table.
 It is recommended that VMs not echo if possible.
 The Onramp libc can simulate echo internally for interactive programs.

 The VM may also "line buffer" its input, i.e. it may withhold input from the program until the user inputs a newline character.
 In this case the "line-oriented" bit must be set in the capabilities field of the process info table.
 It is recommended that VMs not line-buffer if possible.

-(On POSIX systems, this means the input handle should be in non-canonical mode and should have echo disabled.)
+(On POSIX systems, this means the input handle should ideally be in non-canonical mode and should have echo disabled.
+This is not easy to do correctly on POSIX, so the VM can instead simply leave it in canonical mode and set the appropriate capabilities bits.)